SethRobertson/GitBestPractices/0main.md

 <a name="integration" />
-## Integration with external tools
+## Do integrate with external tools

 Increasing communication and decreasing friction and roadblocks to your developer's work will have many advantages.
 If you make